paperbottle11/cscapstone/README.md

 # Computer Science Capstone 2023-2024

-<h1>Project</h1>
+<h2>Project</h2>
-AI that can read the instructions to a game and be able to play it
+Idea 1: LLM that can read the instructions to a game and be able to play it <br>
+Idea 2: Website that can generate pages based on user requests (AI-powered dynamically-generated website)

+<h2>Structure</h2>
+The main folder is called web, which holds the python flask app with the AI webpage generation.
+More research is being done on a LLM that can play games, so there are no files pertaining to that except for "ChatGPT Prompts.txt".

+<h2>Progress</h2>
+Right now, there is a semi-working flask app that will take a request and generate a webpage from it using requests to the OpenAI api.
+Sometimes it will output a blank page with just two quotation marks, which is an issue that is being investigated.
+As for the LLM that can play games, more experiments must be done to determine the ability of GPT-3.5 and GPT-4 to play a full game of tic tac toe, such as presenting game state information in different ways to achieve a better result.

 <h2>Notes</h2>